oldnomad/udotool/src/udotool.md

  **-r** is specified, axes **ABS_RX**, **ABS_RY**, and **ABS_RZ** are
  used instead.
 See also section **VALUE UNITS** below.

-## Low-level input emulation commands

-**open**
-:   Ensure that the input device is open and initialized.
- If this command was not specified, initialization happens before the first emulation command.
-Note that initialization takes some time (settle time).

 **input** {*axis***=***value* | **KEYDOWN=***key* | **KEYUP=***key* | **SYNC**}...
 :   Emulate a complex input message.
 This command allows you emulate a complex message that includes data for several axes and keys/buttons.
 This may be needed if you want to emulate, for example, some complex gamepad combo.
 See also sections **VALUE UNITS**, **AXIS NAMES** and **KEY NAMES** below.

+## Low-level commands

+**udotool open**
+:   Ensure that the input device is open and initialized.
+ If this command was not used, initialization happens before the first emulation command.
+Note that initialization takes some time (settle time).

+**udotool close**
+:   Ensure that the input device is closed and destroyed.
+ If this command was not used, device is closed on exit.

-**input** **{** *axis* *value* **}**...
+**udotool input** **{** *axis* *value* **}**...
 :   This is an alternative syntax for **input** command.
 It interprets arguments not as strings, but as Tcl lists, each containing an axis name and a value.
-This syntax can be intermixed with the string-argument syntax, i.e. you can mix Tcl lists and "="-separated strings.
-However, this syntax can be used only in scripts.
+This command can be used only in scripts.

 ## Variables and environment